PrincetonUniversity/hpc_beginning_workshop/02_connecting/README.md

 2. Your NetID and password
   * **N.B.** This may be different than your email if you use an alias.

 For Putty, use port 22.
-An example hostname would be `adroit.princeton.edu`.
+An example "Host Name" would be `adroit.princeton.edu`.

 ## Using Terminal as an example